Learn more about what it is and if it’s right for you

 CDR has designated two pathways for dietitians to pursue the Advanced Practice certification, and they vary depending on whether or not the applicant has a graduate-level degree.
-The eligibility requirements are shown in the description linked here (insert “Profile” image),1 courtesy of the Academy.
-Once you meet the eligibility requirements, you must also pass the two-part certification exam.
-The exam is offered once a year during a three-week testing window in the Fall.
+The eligibility requirements are shown here.
+Once you meet the eligibility requirements, you must also pass the certification exam.
+The exam is offered once a year during a three-week testing window in the Spring and Fall.
 The certification is active for five years.
 If you wish to renew it, you must meet all of the original eligibility requirements and retake the exam.

 How Much Does the Certification Cost?

-There is a $100 fee to assess eligibility to sit for the exam.
-The exam itself costs $500.
+There is a $450 fee to sit for the exam.

 Should You Pursue the Advanced Practice Certification?